 Allan Camaisa serves as Chairman of the Board of Directors and has been the CEO of Calidi Biotherapeutics since November 2017.
 Allan was an early investor in Calidi, and determined to bring a cure for difficult-to-treat cancers to market after losing his own father to cancer.
 As Chairman and CEO, he has successfully led a $20M early-stage Series A round and has been actively involved in recruiting key Board Members and leading MD’s and PhD’s to the Company’s Scientific Advisory Board.
 Allan’s background includes leading the Calidi Bio team in successful license negotiations with large pharmaceutical firms, and signing a collaboration agreement with the National Institutes of Health.

-Previously Mr. Camaisa was the CEO and Chairman of Parallel6, Inc., a creator of a digital mobile software platform that engaged clinical trial participants and powered the enrollment, management, and retention of those participants on behalf of pharmaceutical organizations.
-Parallel6 was sold to PRA Health Sciences in 2017.
-Their clients included Sanofi, STSI/Genentech, Johnson & Johnson/Janssen, Abbott/Abbvie, PPD, PRA Health, Pfizer, Roche, and the NIH, among others.
+Previously, Mr. Camaisa was the CEO and Chairman of Parallel6, Inc., a digital mobile/cloud software platform for managing pharmaceutical patient clinical trials that engaged clinical trial participants and powered the enrollment, management, and retention of those participants on behalf of pharmaceutical organizations.
+Parallel6 sold to PRA Health Sciences in 2017.
+Their clients included Sanofi, STSI/Genentech, Johnson & Johnson/Janssen, Abbott/Abbvie, PPD, PRA Health, Pfizer, Roche, and the NIH.